JimDesu/basis-lang/spec.md

 The soundness argument extends across multi-level chains, requiring **payload-class covariance** along ancestor-descendant paths: every payload-bearing message's class must be a subclass of (or equal to) every payload-bearing ancestor's class along the path from the message toward the root.
 The covariance chain ensures that a handler bound at any payload-bearing ancestor can apply its class operations soundly to any descendant message's payload, regardless of which descendant engages.
 The class-system mechanism that supports this &mdash; Liskov-covariant subsumption at payload-class positions &mdash; is &sect;9.17.

-The recovery's binding shape is thus determined entirely by the spec: a payload-less spec produces a handler with no binding identifier; a payload-bearing spec produces a handler binding the engaged message's payload as a value of the spec's class, with class operations on the bound name dispatching through the engaged failure's class witness (&sect;4.7).
+The recovery's binding shape is thus determined entirely by the spec: a payload-less spec produces a handler with no binding identifier; a payload-bearing spec produces a handler binding the engaged message's payload as a value of the spec's class, with class operations on the bound name dispatching through the engaged failure's class dictionary (&sect;4.7).

 ### 4.9 Failure Messages and Hierarchies